, , ,

 How much light is needed?

 Most vegetable seeds don’t require light to germinate, but some herbs and flowers do.
-When we start vegetable seedlings, we don’t turn the lights on until the seedlings have popped up and have opened their cotyledon leaves.
+When we start vegetable seedlings, we don’t turn the lights on until they have popped up and opened their cotyledon leaves.
 This is when they switch from living off the stored food and energy in the seed to making their own through photosynthesis.
 10 – 12 hours of light is good to start.
 The lights are lowered to about 3 – 6 inches above the seedlings or moisture domes to give them the strongest light possible.

 Monitor the soil moisture levels, as the warmth from the lights can sometimes dry out the soil.

-Providing lots of light actually builds strong plants because they have lots of light energy to capture and store for future growth.
+Providing lots of light builds strong plants because they have lots of light energy to capture and store for future growth.

 Setting up your station